-Torbjørn Svensen, Hansen Protection AS, one of the world's leading manufacturers of safety at sea equipment, agrees that the regulations should also apply to all ships Norwegian waters.
+Torbjørn Svensen, at Hansen Protection AS, one of the world’s leading manufacturers of safety at sea equipment, agrees that the regulations should also apply to all ships in Norwegian waters.

 – It’s a paradox that there are different rules that apply on either side of the border that defines the Polar Zone.
 The water is just as cold on both sides, he says.

 He believes passengers rely too much on safety on board.